- Education and Science»

-SWORD-FLASH 1066 - 1: AFTER THE RIFT - Tostig is Banished, Eadward Fades and Harold Weds
+SWORD-FLASH 1066 - 1: AFTER THE RIFT - Tostig Goes Into Exile, Eadward Fades And Harold Weds

 In a kingdom riven, relationships are at stake.
 Who will be constant in the tumult that follows?